Frequently Asked Questions

 - Some email systems (especially hotmail) can mistakenly route the email containing your password into your SPAM folder.
 Add the alert sender, "email@example.com" to your contacts to ensure that the messages get through.

 - If you have created multiple Resident Swap accounts, you might be resetting the password for the 2nd account; check all email addresses that might be associated with your resident swap account.

 What are the @residentswap.org address?
 Why do all the residency programs have an @residentswap.org email address?

-Resident Swap contains a database of all residency programs.
+Resident Swap contains a database of essentially all residency programs.
 The @residentswap.org email addresses are a measure to protect programs' emails from spam.
-Instead of publishing the programs' email addresses and exposing these email addresses to being potentially collected from our website and subsequently abused by spam-sending computer programs, Resident Swap website automatically hides all real email addresses and instead only publishes the automatically-generated "@residentswap.org" versions of email addresses.
+Instead of publishing the programs' or residents' email addresses and exposing these email addresses to being potentially collected from our website and subsequently abused by spam-sending computer programs, Resident Swap website automatically hides all real email addresses and instead only publishes the automatically-generated "@residentswap.org" versions of email addresses.
 These are not real email accounts, but rather automated email forwarders.
-All messages sent to these @residentswap.org addresses are automatically forwarded to the residency program's real email on file, but only after the sender of the message verifies himself as a human being by typing-in a word from an image that contains distorted letters (something that computer programs, such as automated spam-senders cannot do).
+All messages sent to these @residentswap.org addresses are automatically forwarded to either the residency program's real email on file, or resident's email in case of swap posts, but only after the sender of the message verifies himself as a human being by typing-in a word from an image that contains distorted letters (something that computer programs, such as automated spam-senders cannot do).
 This process is 100% automated and the messages relayed by this system are never read by anyone but the intended recipient.